 “Life offers up these moments of joy despite everything.”

 About Sally Rooney

 Sally Rooney is an Irish author.
-She has written two novels: Conversations with Friends and Normal People.
+She has written two novels: Conversations with Friends, Beautiful World, Where Are You, and Normal People.